-(1) If there is a change in the extended criminal history of a member of the Authority, the member must, unless the member has a reasonable excuse, immediately disclose the change to the Minister.

-(2) For a member of the Authority who does not have an extended criminal history, there is taken to be a change in the member's extended criminal history if the member acquires an extended criminal history.
+- (1) If there is a change in the extended criminal history of a member of the Authority, the member must, unless the member has a reasonable excuse, immediately disclose the change to the Minister. - Maximum penalty-100 penalty units or 2 years imprisonment. - (2) For a member of the Authority who does not have an extended criminal history, there is taken to be a change in the member's extended criminal history if the member acquires an extended criminal history.